Minuscule 100

-Minuscule 100 (in the Gregory-Aland numbering), A^{11} (von Soden), is a Greek minuscule manuscript of the New Testament, on parchment.
-Palaeographically it has been assigned to the 10th century.
-The manuscript has complex contents and full marginalia.
+Minuscule 100 is a Greek minuscule manuscript of the New Testament Gospels, written on parchment.
+It is designated by the siglum 100 in the Gregory-Aland numbering of New Testament manuscripts, and as A^{11} in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it has been assigned to the 10th century.
+The manuscript has complex contents and full marginal notes.